nuts-foundation/nuts-node/docs/pages/technology/security_model.rst

 It does not cover interactions between Nuts nodes and systems specified by the `Nuts specifications <https://nuts-foundation.gitbook.io/drafts/>`_;
 these are covered in the Nuts Start Architecture or respective RFCs.
-It also does not cover interactions specified by Nuts use cases: security should be addressed in the respective Bolt specification.
+It also does not cover interactions specified by Nuts use cases.

 Threat Model
 ************